 What are the ranks?

 The ranks in League from lowest to highest are as follows:

 What are divisions?

-How do I climb divisions and ranks?
+How do you climb divisions and ranks?

 How is LP determined?

-LP is determined on your Match Making Rating, or MMR for short.
-It is a hidden number that represents a player’s skill.
+LP is determined based on your Matchmaking Rating, or MMR for short.
+It’s a hidden number that represents a player’s skill, to some more familiar as Elo.
 This number is different from your actual ranking.
 Riot uses it as a way to determine how much LP you should gain or lose.

 The bigger the MMR, the more LP points you gain for wins and the less LP you lose during defeats.
 Winning game after game can cause your MMR to rise while losing several games in a row can cause your MMR to decrease rapidly, affecting the amount of LP you can get per match.
 Increases and decreases in MMR also depend on the average MMR of your teammates, as well as the enemies.
 The higher your MMR is in comparison to your rank’s average, the more LP you’ll gain, and vice versa.

 You can also lose LP by being inactive for a long period of time.
 This only happens to players in Platinum rank and above, however.
 You’ll start to decay LP if you don’t play a ranked game after 28 days.
 Master and Challenger tiers will see a reduction in LP if they don’t play a game after 10 days.
 They’re able to bank those games in advance, however.